-&lt;sup>18 The project submission portal can be accessed at www.gulfspillrestoration.noaa.gov/restoration/give-us-your-ideas.
+19 The project submission portal can be accessed at www.gulfspillrestoration.noaa.gov/restoration/give-us-your-ideas.

-- For the FWCI Restoration Type, project ideas that address the objectives and priority species identified in the TIG's Fish and Water Column Invertebrates Strategic Plan (Open Ocean TIG, 2022). - High priority species include blue marlin, spotted sea trout, mullets, menhaden, greater amberjack, red grouper, vermilion and red snapper, yellowfin tuna, and king mackerel. - High priority objectives include: - Reducing bycatch.

-- Reducing illegal, unregulated, and unreported (IUU) fishing. - Improving health of priority fish species by developing tools and techniques to reduce uncertainty in restoration and providing best practices to stakeholders and fishing communities. - Reducing threats from marine debris. - Reducing post-release mortality in recreational fisheries. - The Trustees also prioritized ideas that build off successful restoration techniques implemented through previously funded FWCI Restoration Type projects. - For the ST Restoration Type, the Trustees prioritized ideas that are consistent with the Strategic Framework for Sea Turtle Restoration Activities (Regionwide TIG, 2017) and address the following restoration techniques: - Reducing injury and mortality through improved response to threats and emergency events. - Reducing risk from vessel strikes. - Improving awareness and use of bycatch reduction devices. - Conserving sea turtle nesting habitat.
+- High priority species include blue marlin, spotted sea trout, mullets, menhaden, greater amberjack, red grouper, vermilion and red snapper, yellowfin tuna, and king mackerel. - High priority objectives include: - Reducing bycatch. - Reducing illegal, unregulated, and unreported (IUU) fishing. - Improving health of priority fish species by developing tools and techniques to reduce uncertainty in restoration and providing best practices to stakeholders and fishing communities. - Reducing stressors associated with marine debris. - Reducing post-release mortality in recreational fisheries. - The Trustees also prioritized ideas that build off successful restoration techniques implemented through previously funded FWCI Restoration Type projects. - For the ST Restoration Type, the Trustees prioritized ideas that are consistent with the Strategic Framework for Sea Turtle Restoration Activities (Regionwide TIG, 2017) and address the following restoration techniques: - Reducing injury and mortality through improved response to stressors and emergency events. - Reducing risk from vessel strikes. - Improving awareness and use of bycatch reduction devices. - Conserving sea turtle nesting habitat.

 The Open Ocean TIG reviewed the PDARP/PEIS Programmatic Restoration Goals and developed a set of screening criteria for identifying project ideas to establish a reasonable range of alternatives for restoration in this RP4/EA.
-The TIG reviewed 87 restoration project ideas: 25 of which were specific to FWCI, 52 of which were specific to ST, 6 of which applied to both resources; and 4 of which did not pertain to either resource.
-These ideas were proposed by individual members of the public, non-governmental organizations (NGOs), and local, state, and federal agencies.
+The TIG reviewed 87 restoration project ideas: 25 of which were specific to FWCI, 52 of which were specific to ST, 6 of which applied to both resources, and 4 of which did not pertain to either resource.
+These ideas were proposed by individual members of the public, local, state, and federal agencies, and other organizations.
 Project review and screening took place through stages and application of criteria identified in Table 2-1 below and summarized in Figure 2-1.